Ria424/developers-animatesdk-docs/Document_object/Document6135.md

 #### Description

-Method; unlocks all locked elements on the currently selected frame.
+Method; Unlocks all locked elements on the currently selected frame.

 #### Example